RonaldPhilipsen/home-ops/README.md

 The purpose here is to learn Kubernetes, while practicing GitOps.
 I have two longer-term goals:

-1. ~~ migrate many of the services that I currently run on different raspberry pi's or servers around the house into a single, congruous k8s environment ~~
+1. ~~migrate many of the services that I currently run on different raspberry pi's or servers around the house into a single, congruous k8s environment~~
-2. Learn more about managing K8s clusters in prod
+2. ~~Learn more about managing K8s clusters in prod~~
 3. Get some decent NVME SSD's to use as boot drives
-4. ~~ Set up ceph instead of using NFS for PVC s~~
+4. ~~Set up ceph instead of using NFS for PVC s~~
-5. Setup longhorn instead of ceph
+5. ~~Set up longhorn instead of ceph~~
+6. Set up OIDC for more appliations.

 ---